πŸš€ Quick Start#

 $ clinguin server --domain-files examples/angular/sudoku/instance.lp examples/angular/sudoku/encoding.lp --ui-files examples/angular/sudoku/ui.lp

-The source and ui files are only specified for the server, the client does not need to care about this.
-As one can see, we have specified three files: instance.lp, encoding.lp and ui.lp.
-This is a common separation for clinguin, therefore one can at first experiment with the problem one is working on, and after that create a ui for the problem, to showcase, debug, etc.
+The source and UI files are only specified for the server; the client does not need to care about this.
+As you can see, we have specified three files: instance.lp, encoding.lp, and ui.lp.
+This is a common separation for clinguin, so you can first experiment with the problem you are working on, and then create a UI for the problem to showcase, debug, etc.

-When running the server one can further specify the Backend that should be used.
-See the Backends for more information.
+When running the server, you can further specify the Backend that should be used.
+See the 🧠 Backends for more information.

 Client